-Table Football's origins go back to 1921, when Harold Searles Thornton from the United Kingdom patented the game as "Apparatus for playing a game of table football"...
+Foosball's origins go back to 1921, when Harold Thornton from the United Kingdom patented the game as "Apparatus for playing a game of table football"...

-At Rock-Ola we are big fans of the game and after a lot of research decided to bring in a small range to compliment our fabulous range of jukeboxes!
+At Rock-Ola we are big fans of foosball and after a lot of research decided to bring in a small range of classic French foosball tables to compliment our fabulous range of jukeboxes.

-The classic style is synonymous with French pride in design, and as the company's been going since 1959 you can rest assured that their tables are built to the highest possible standards.
-Its enduring popularity over more than fifty years in continental bars and clubs is a testament to its timeless style and lasting quality.
+The classic style of our foosball tables is synonymous with French pride in design.
+The company who make our tables been going since 1959 you can rest assured that the tables are built to the highest possible standards.
+The enduring popularity of these tables over more than fifty years in continental bars and clubs is a testament to its timeless style and lasting quality.
 As any self respecting foosball player knows, these tables are quite simply an enduring part of France's cultural heritage.

 Still made near the famous French region of Cognac, the table is of solid beech construction, with a strong cabinet that sports a rounded edge to give it a classic look with a retro angle.
 The telescopic stainless steel bars are outfitted with shock springs and sculpted round handles.
 The players they support are made of die-cast metal, and can be painted in a selection of team colours.
 Its bar-room origins are still noticeable.
 The playfield is crafted with sloped corners, preventing the ball from rolling to a stop in a dreaded ‘dead zone’.